zs1g/page1testretype/configuration/project.md

 === base : `string`

-Base subfolder path appended to all URL's.
+Base subfolder path appended to all URLs.
 Default is `null` or empty string.

 If you deploy the build website to a subfolder of another website, use the `base` to ensure the URL's correclty resolve.